-WHEREAS, the Unified Planning Work Program (UPWP) for Transportation Planning for the local fiscal year beginning July 1, 2022, has been developed and adopted which includes the planning activities to be undertaken; and,

-WHEREAS, the Executive Director, acting within his duties and responsibilities set out in the Policy and Procedures Manual, has authorized the preparation of an application for $\frac{5}{465,904.00}$ to the Louisiana Department of Transportation and Development for submission to the Federal Transit Administration; and,

-NOW, THEREFORE, BE IT RESOLVED that the Transportation Policy Committee hereby ratifies the action of the Executive Director, for and on behalf of the Commission, to submit an Application to the Louisiana Department of Transportation and Development for Federal Assistance to the FTA for \$ 465,904.00 in Metropolitan Transportation Planning activities pursuant to 49 USC 5303 and \$ 15,000.00 for Regional Human Services Transportation Coordination (100% Funds).

-FURTHER, that the authority of the Chairman and/or the Executive Director of this Commission is hereby confirmed to execute contracts related to this application together with all other documents and appendices on which his signature may be required;

-AND, FURTHER, that the Commission hereby pledges local "matching" funds in an amount not to exceed \$ 116,476 for the \$ 465,904.00 in federal funds.

-Whereupon, after discussion, the question was called and resulted in the following:

-AYES: ABSTENTIONS: 0
+Introduced byMING MIKE Palamone seconded by Mr. Christopher Abadie on the 8th day of March, 2022.
+WHEREAS, the Unified Planning Work Program (UPWP) for Transportation Planning for the local fiscal year beginning July 1, 2022, has been developed and adopted which includes the planning activities to be undertaken; and, WHEREAS, the Executive Director, acting within his duties and responsibilities set out in the Policy and Procedures Manual, has authorized the preparation of an application for $\frac{$}{465,904.00}$ to the Louisiana Department of Transportation and Development for submission to the Federal Transit Administration; and, NOW, THEREFORE, BE IT RESOLVED that the Transportation Policy Committee hereby ratifies the action of the Executive Director, for and on behalf of the Commission, to submit an Application to the Louisiana Department of Transportation and Development for Federal Assistance to the FTA for $\frac{$465,904.00}{$15,000.00}$ in Metropolitan Transportation Planning activities pursuant to 49 USC 5303 and $\frac{$15,000.00}{$15,000.00}$ for Regional Human Services Transportation Coordination (100% Funds).
+FURTHER, that the authority of the Chairman and/or the Executive Director of this Commission is hereby confirmed to execute contracts related to this application together with all other documents and appendices on which his signature may be required; AND, FURTHER, that the Commission hereby pledges local "matching" funds in an amount not to exceed $\frac{116,476}{116,476}$ for the $\frac{465,904.00}{116,476}$ in federal funds.
+Whereupon, after discussion, the question was called and resulted in the following: AYES: NAYS: 0 ABSTENTIONS: 0 and the Chairman declared the Resolution duly carried.

-irk Lepine Treasurer
+Mike Cooper Chairman Kirk Lepine